Thalia (Grace)

-In Greek mythology, Thalia or Thaleia (/ˈθeɪliə/ or /θəˈlaɪə/; Θάλεια) was one of the three Charites, along with her sisters Aglaea and Euphrosyne.
+In Greek mythology, Thalia or Thaleia (/ˈθeɪliə/ or /θəˈlaɪə/; Θάλεια) was one of the three Charites, along with her sisters Aglaia and Euphrosyne.

 The Greek word thalia is an adjective applied to banquets, meaning rich, plentiful, luxuriant and abundant.

 Family

 Typically, she was a daughter of Zeus and Oceanid Eurynome.
 Alternative parentage may be Zeus and Eurydome, Eurymedousa, or Euanthe; Dionysus and Koroneia; or Helios and the Naiad Aegle.

 In art

 In art, she and her sisters were usually depicted dancing in a circle.
 Thalia was the goddess of festivity and rich banquets and was associated with Aphrodite, as part of her retinue.